patrickbucher/learning-rust/diary.md

 # Day 16 (2024-04-09)

 I read chapter 13, did some examples on my own, and applied the proposed improvements to the `minigrep` project from yesterday.
+Later in the morning, I implemented prime factorization in Rust, which mixes loops and iterators/closures.

 # Day 15 (2024-04-08)